 What is Periodontal Disease?

 Periodontal treatment is necessary when various conditions affect the health of your gums and the regions of your jaw bone that hold your teeth in place.
 Retaining your teeth is directly dependent on proper periodontal care and maintenance.

-While there are many diseases which affect the tooth-supporting structures, plaque-induced inflammatory lesions make up the majority of periodontal issues, and are divided into two categories: gingivitis and periodontitis.
+While there are many diseases that affect the tooth-supporting structures, plaque-induced inflammatory lesions make up the majority of periodontal issues and are divided into two categories: gingivitis and periodontitis.
 While gingivitis, the less serious of the diseases, may never progress into periodontitis, it always precedes periodontitis.

 If gingivitis progresses into periodontitis, the supporting gum tissue and bone that holds teeth in place deteriorates.
 The progressive loss of this bone, the alveolar, can lead to loosening and subsequent loss of teeth.

 Periodontal disease is dangerous in that it is often painless and symptomless.
 Eighty percent of Americans will be afflicted with periodontal disease by age 45, and 4 out of 5 patients with the disease are unaware they have it.

 Ready to Schedule Your Appointment?

 Contact us with any questions or to schedule an appointment!